nicholasdunbar/cucumber-sandbox/readme.md

-# Using cucumber, rspec and capybara to login to site and download files
+# Playing with cucumber, rspec and capybara

 ##How to set up the environment